stalwartreigntan/ECE2112-Experiment-1/README.md

 Section: 2ECE-D

-This experiment introduces basic Python programming concepts, including functions, string operations, indexing, and other methods.
-These concepts are applied to solve three problems: Word Rotation, Username Building, and Bookend Swapping.
+This experiment introduces <mark>basic Python programming</mark> concepts, including functions, string operations, indexing, and other methods.
+These concepts are applied to solve three problems: `Word Rotation`, `Username Building`, and `Bookend Swapping`.

 ---